spamtongspamton8263-prog/ispecula-wikapedia/weapons.md

 ## OUTLAW
 - wielder: nightfall
 - appearance: a blue mauser M1889 that has golden engravings all over the rifle
-- effect: it can weaken any type of magic if hit, including KI you goku stans
+- effect: it can weaken any type of magic if hit, including KI. you goku stans

 ## CORRUPTION
 - wielder: nightfall